 For over two decades, the University of Nebraska Press has been the publishing home for some of the most important scholarly journals in the fields of Native American studies, women’s studies, literature, regional studies, and more.
-The Journals: Management and Publishing Solutions (J:MaPS) division delivers the work of editors and authors from around the world to libraries and individual readers through the publication of approximately thirty journals.
+The Journals: Management and Publishing Solutions (J:MaPS) division delivers the work of editors and authors from around the world to libraries and individual readers through the publication of over thirty journals.

 The University of Nebraska Press is the largest university press located between Chicago and California with more than 6,000 titles in print and an additional 150 new titles published each year under the Nebraska, Bison Books, and Potomac Books, and The Backwaters Press imprints.
 It also produces and distributes the books of The Jewish Publication Society under a special arrangement.

 Most journals published by the University of Nebraska Press are available electronically through Project MUSE, a leading provider of digital humanities and social science content for the scholarly community around the world.
 Founded in 1995, Project MUSE is a trusted and reliable source of complete, full-text versions of scholarly journals from many of the world’s leading universities and scholarly societies.

 Many of the University of Nebraska Press’s journals have been selected for electronic archival preservation and ongoing library access through JSTOR.
 Content becomes available on JSTOR three years after publication.